 Education and Awareness activities consist of developing GWSS related educational materials for distribution and presentation to various community groups, individuals, schools, etc. The Deputy Agricultural Commissioner is responsible for overseeing the development of the materials for presentation and distribution.
-The Deputy Agricultural Commissioner also utilizes the services of a professional communications consultant to supervise a contract for creative design and outreach services such as new campaign development for print and website ads, and radio / tv spot creation and airing, etc.
+The Deputy Agricultural Commissioner also utilizes the services of a professional communications consultant to supervise a contract for creative design and outreach services such as new campaign development for print and website ads..